-This question has always fascinated me, too, but I didn't really know, and he wasn't happy with that, so I promised to find out.
+I didn't really know, though, and he wasn't happy with that, so I promised to find out.
+The answer is, perhaps surprisingly, that no-one really knows how cats purr.

-So scientists don't really know which bit of a cat is responsible for producing a purr, though they do have several theories.
+So scientists don't really know which bit of a cat is responsible for producing a purr, though they have several theories.

 We do know that cats purr without opening their mouths, and that they can purr continuously, both when breathing out and breathing in.

 This suggests that the rumbling we hear as a purr is generated by air flowing over something that vibrates.
+But what is it?

-The larynx?
+The Larynx?

 One theory is that purring is caused by nerve signals from the brain to the muscles in the larynx, or voice box, where the vocal cords are found.